 The Bible in a Disenchanted Age: The Enduring Possibility of Christian Faith Theological Explorations for the Church CatholicBaker Academic #ad - In our increasingly disenchanted age, can we still regard the Bible as God's Word?
 Why should we consider it trustworthy and dare to believe what it says?
 Top Old Testament theologian R. W. L. Used book in Good Condition.
 HarperOne.
 Fortress Press.
 Moberly explains why the Bible is unlike any other book by exploring the differences between it and other ancient writings.

 He explains why it makes sense to turn to the bible with the expectation of finding ultimate truth in it, offering a robust apology for faith in the God of the Bible that's fully engaged with critical scholarship and reasonable in the twenty-first century.

-The Bible with Sources RevealedHarperOne - HarperOne.
+The Bible with Sources RevealedHarperOne #ad - The Bible with Sources Revealed #ad - HarperOne.
 Used book in Good Condition.
 One of the world's foremost bible experts offers a groundbreaking presentation of the five Books of MosesIn The Bible with Sources Revealed, Richard Elliott Friedman offers a new, Leviticus, visual presentation of the Five Books of Moses -- Genesis, Exodus, Numbers, and Deuteronomy -- unlocking the complex and fascinating tapestry of their origins.